Second Epistle to the Thessalonians

-The Second Epistle to the Thessalonians is a book from the New Testament of the Christian Bible.
+The Second Epistle to the Thessalonians is a Pauline epistle from the New Testament of the Christian Bible.
 It is traditionally attributed to Paul the Apostle, with Timothy as a co-author.
-Modern biblical scholarship is divided on whether the epistle was written by Paul; some scholars believe Paul wrote this epistle, but others reject its authenticity based on what they see as differences in style and theology between this and the First Epistle to the Thessalonians.
+Its authorship is disputed, with critical commentators being evenly divided on Pauline authorship.
+Those who reject its authenticity point to differences in style and theology between it and the First Epistle to the Thessalonians, which is undisputed.

 Scholars who support its authenticity view it as having been written around 51–52 AD, shortly after the First Epistle.
 Those who see it as a later composition assign a date of around 80–115 AD.

 The original text was written in Koine Greek.

 Composition

-The authenticity of this epistle is still in widespread dispute.
+The authenticity of this epistle is still in dispute.
+James D. G. Dunn finds a “roughly even split among critical commentators on Colossians and 2 Thessalonians.”
+A survey of 111 scholars from the British New Testament Conference in 2011 found 63 in favor of authenticity, while 13 rejected Pauline authorship and 35 felt uncertain.
+Even assuming that it is authentic, this epistle was not sent by Paul alone, but by three people: Paul, Silvanus, and Timothy.

 As Professor Ernest Best, New Testament scholar, explains the problem:

 The structures of the two letters (to which Best refers) include opening greetings (1 Thessalonians 1:1a, 2 Thessalonians 1:1–2) and closing benedictions (1 Thessalonians 5:28, 2 Thessalonians 3:16d–18) which frame two, balancing, sections (AA').
 In 2 Thessalonians these begin with similar successions of nine Greek words, at 1:3 and 2:13.
 The opening letter section (1:3–2:12) itself comprises two halves, 1:3–12 (where the introductory piece, A, is 1:3–5; the first development, B, is 1:6–10; and the paralleling and concluding development, B', is 1:11–12) and 2:1–12 (with pieces: A 2:1–4, B 2:5–7, B' 2:8–12).

 The second, balancing, letter section (2:13–3:16c) also comprises two halves: 2:13–3:5 (with pieces: A 2:13–14, B 2:15–17, B' 3:1–5) and 3:6–16c (with pieces: A 3:6–9, B 3:10–12, B' 3:13-16c).
 Of the twelve pieces in 2 Thessalonians, seven begin with 'brother' introductions.
 Of the eighteen pieces in 1 Thessalonians, fourteen begin with 'brother' introductions.
 In both letters, the sections balance in size and focus, and in many details.
 In 2 Thessalonians, in 2:5 and 3:10, for example, there is a structural balance of the use of "when I was with you..." and "when we were with you...".